OptionsHouse ReviewOpen an Account

 The tools offered through OptionsHouse 2.0 are primarily options-focused, which is expected considering the influence of Peak6.
 Options tools include Spread Investigator, Trade Generator, Risk Viewer, PNL Calculator, Probability Calculator, and Volatility Charts.
 What's nice is that these tools appeal to all different skill levels.

 The Trade Generator, for example, is great because of its simple functionality, the variety of trade possibilities generated with each run (a search for bullish Apple strategies yielded covered calls, credit put spreads, debit call spreads, long calls, and short puts), and the ability to quickly place trades with pre-populated ticket links.

-OptionsHouse is one of those brokers that is great for investors who know what they want, and more importantly know how to maximize the best of what is offered while shrugging off the cons.
+OptionsHouse is one of those brokers that is great for investors who know what they want, and more importantly know how to maximize the best of what is offered while shrugging off the negatives.

 Compare OptionsHouse to Key Competitors

 Trade Commissions Breakdown

 |$4.75||Flat-Fee Trade Plan*|

 |$8.50||Options Base Trade Fee*|